AswinPKumar01/Student-Management-Web-App/README.md

 # EDUPULSE - Student Management System

-## Overview
+The Student Management System is a web application that facilitates the management of student details.
-This is a Student Management System web application system that allows users to add, view, edit, and delete student details.
+Users can perform various operations such as adding, viewing, editing, and deleting student records.
-Additionally, it provides functionality to download all student details in CSV format.
+Additionally, the system offers the functionality to download all student details in CSV format.

 ## Features